steveathon/GSJSON/README.md

 It currently needs some more work in relation to sanity checking but thankfully the format imposes lots of restrictions on that anyhow.

+## Known Issues

+* Currently not supporting v7.0+ (although it works)
+* IE8+ does not treat output always as JSON (Quick fix in JQuery does correct this)

+This project is undergoing active review.

 ## Todo
 * Test cases
 * Sanity checks
 * JavaScript Examples
 * Other client features

 ## Changelog